 This relatively inexpensive acquisition of tideland parcels is located directly adjacent to land trust ownership and recent nearshore restoration projects.
 The primary threat to the tidelands would be future commercial shellfish operations, although such activities typically have minimal impacts on salmon.
 The importance of the Dugualla Bay estuary for juvenile salmon from the Skagit River, however, warrants a high level of protection and helps to justify the purchase of the tidelands.
 The review panel is supportive of protection efforts in Dugualla Bay.

+We appreciate the review panel’s comments.

 Staff Comments:

 Please make sure the attached cost estimate sheet matches the PRISM budget.
 Both landowner agreements (Dunlap Towing and Ducken) need to be signed and attached.
 The application authorization resolution needs to match ours, be signed, and attached into PRISM.
 These items should be addressed by 8/10/17 application due date.

+The cost estimate now matches the PRISM budget, and we will work with our RCO grant manager to submit all forms by the deadlines.